Table Of Contents

 East Market is the largest of the vintage markets in Milan.
 The event comes to life every third Sunday of the month at 84 Via Mecenate.
 You can really find anything here.
 From clothes, to accessories, designer items, vinyls and everything you can imagine, there is here.
 The event is really an experience.
 There are realities from a little bit from all over Italy offering the best of their products.
 If you want to go on a vintage “binge,” East Market is for you.
 While if you want to binge in the true sense of the word, in the square outside there are always several street food trucks with specialties such as, meatballs, fried food, sandwiches, hot dogs.
 In short, East Market knows how to grab people and make them experience something special.

 Where: 84 Via Mecenate.
-A €5 ticket is charged to enter, purchasable online or on site, more info here.
+You pay a 5 euro ticket to enter, which can be purchased online or on site, more info here.

 Antiques exhibition in downtown Milan